ImTheyyyyy/NyoJS/README.md

 ## Basic Usage

-Here is a basic example of how to use NanoUI:
+Here is a basic example of how to use NyoJS:

 ```javascript
 import { NyoJS, Logger, Json, ErrorHandler, Validate, Cookies, Session, ServeStatic } from 'nyo-js';